stern/stern/CONTRIBUTING.md

 1. Submit the pull request. *Do not leave the pull request blank*.
 Explain exactly what your changes are meant to do and provide simple steps on how to validate your changes.
 Ensure that you reference the issue you created as well.
-We will assign the pull request to 2-3 people for review before it is merged.
+The pull request will be review before it is merged.